-A long brisk walk on a sunny morning.
+A long brisk walk on a warm and sunny morning.
 That is something I love to do when I’m not teaching group fitness classes at the gym.
 I hit the hills alone with my thoughts to keep me company.
 Alone.
 All alone.
 Well, that’s how it used to be.

 Walking is a great activity for many, even for those who are legally blind.
 I prefer a long power walk over a short run any day.
 Personally, I believe that you’re either a runner, or you’re not.
 I’m not.
 And that whole “runner’s high” thing… what is that?
 I never, ever, felt it.
 Perhaps it’s because I would silently chant “I hate this, I hate this…” with every mile I ran.
 I eventually stopped running and scaled back to power walking.
 If you’re blind, and you want to get outside, feel the sun on your face, and increase your activity level (not by running), you might want to pair up with a sighted guide and walk off your worries!!
 I understand that not everybody needs a guide, but if you do, just ask a friend, co-worker, or family member to accompany you.

 So, you may think you know what to do as a guide.
 How hard could it be?
 Just grab ‘n go, right?
 Uh… No!
 Trust me, you’ll probably regret that approach at some point and it won’t be pretty.

 From a blind walker’s perspective, here are 4 simple tips to help make your experience as a sighted guide an enjoyable one.
 At least I hope they do!

 1. Visualize Their Vision Loss. ~ Don’t be afraid to ask your walker about their vision.
 It’s helpful to understand if the person you’re walking with has any usable vision.
 Most people who are legally blind have some vision.
 For instance, they may be able to see contrast or the shape of people and objects around them.
 They might only have some peripheral or central vision, or no vision at all.
 You will need to take their level of vision into consideration when communicating during the walk.